 Buchanan uses Single Stream Recycling.
 This means that all recycling can be placed in one recycling container (paper, cardboard, aluminum, tin, plastic and glass may now be mixed together).
-It is highly recommended to affix decals to all recycling bins.
-These decals help waste haulers identify your bin for recycling.
-Decals are available are at the Town Hall.

 Thank you to everyone who participates in the Outagamie County Recycling Program by either placing your recyclable materials at the curb for pick up, or by bringing them to the recycling drop off site.
 This exceptional participation has contributed to the success of our program.

 |Glass||Green, Clear and Brown bottles and jars only!||Windows, mirrors, light bulbs, drinking glasses, ceramic dishes|